 When Can You Sue?

-If you’re thinking about suing your employer with our Suffolk County Construction Accident Lawyers, there are some factors you need to understand.
+If you’re thinking about suing your employer with our Suffolk County Construction Accident attorney, there are some factors you need to understand.
 The largest of which involves proving that another party’s negligence is what directly led to your injury.
 Fortunately, our team of expert attorneys is well versed in this area.
 Below is what will need to be proven to show that negligence has taken place and that:

 - An unsafe environment was created due to someone else’s negligence.